 • Closeout and complete the sponsored program process

-Please do not hesitate to call or email the Office of Sponsored Programs (OSP) if you have additional questions, or need further information.
+Please call or email the Office of Sponsored Programs (OSP) if you have additional questions, or need further information.
 We are here to help you be successful.

 Alex HartvigsenHeadshot of Alex Hartvigsen